austinksmith/react-native-hamsters/README.md

 file.
 You will only need to do this once, and the file will be included in all future builds.

+For Android first copy reactNativeHamster.js from Hamsters.js /build/common/reactNativeHamster.js into the react native project root.

 And then you can use the following command:

-`node node_modules/react-native/local-cli/cli.js bundle --dev false --entry-file ./node_modules/hamsters.js/build/common/reactNativeHamster.js --platform android --bundle-output ./android/app/src/main/assets/reactNativeHamster.jsbundle --assets-dest android/app/src/main/res`
+`react-native bundle --platform android --dev false --entry-file reactNativeHamster.js --bundle-output android/app/src/main/assets/reactNativeHamster.bundle --assets-dest android/app/src/main/res`

 For convenience I recommend adding these thread building commands as npm scripts to your project.